abyssDS/sfmlWiki/Faq.md

 ### <a name="video"/>Can I read video files with SFML?

-SFML does not have a video playback module.
+SFML does not have a video playback module, but there is [one on this wiki](https://github.com/LaurentGomila/SFML/wiki/ProjectSfeMovie).

 ### <a name="embed_gui"/>Can you interface SFML with a GUI library?